nbeaver/recoll_status/readme.rst

 However, the files in ``~/.recoll/`` have a lot of information about the status of the database and the ``recollindex`` process, though it is somewhat inconvenient to interpret this information.
 To make it easier,
-this repository has a combination shell/python script to give information about how long it's been since the last index, if a ``recollindex`` process is running and, if so, what it is doing and how far along it is.
+this repository provides a python script to give information about how long it's been since the last index, if a ``recollindex`` process is running and, if so, what it is doing and how far along it is.